W34K3D/W34K3D/Python Documentation.md

 Lists are ordered sequence of items.

 **len()** stands for **lenght** and returns the number of items in the list.
-It accepts any sequence, including strings.
+&nbsp; It accepts any sequence, including strings.

 ```py
 movie = "Avatar"